Isotope fractionation: Definition

 Stable isotopes partitioning between two substances A and B can be expressed by the use of the isotopic fractionation factor (alpha):

 where R is the ratio of the heavy to light isotope (e.g., 2H/1H or 18O/16O).
 Values for alpha tend to be very close to 1.

 Types

 There are four types of isotope fractionation (of which the first two are normally most important): equilibrium fractionation, kinetic fractionation, mass-independent fractionation (or non-mass-dependent fractionation), and transient kinetic isotope fractionation.

 Example

 Isotope fractionation occurs during a phase transition, when the ratio of light to heavy isotopes in the involved molecules changes.
-When water vapor condenses (an equilibrium fractionation), the heavier water isotopes (18O and 2H) become enriched in the liquid phase while the lighter isotopes (16O and 1H) tend toward the vapor phase.
+As Carol Kendall of the USGS states in an information page for the USGS Isotope Tracers Project, "water vapor condenses (an equilibrium process), the heavier water isotopes (18O and 2H) become enriched in the liquid phase while the lighter isotopes (16O and 1H) tend toward the vapor phase".